Student Health Insurance Policy

 Furthermore, any student who made a claim on their U-SHIP plan during a particular quarter must remain in U-SHIP for the remainder of that quarter, regardless of when the leave of absence or ineligibility becomes effective.
 U-SHIP premiums are non-refundable if a student has made claims on the plan at any point during that quarter, nor are premiums pro-ratable.

 Due to the nature of the programs below, students in these programs do not go through the same U-SHIP enrollment/waiver process and will not by default be enrolled in U-SHIP.
-However, students in these programs may opt-in to U-SHIP by purchasing coverage directly through UnitedHealthcare:
+However, students in these programs may opt-in to U-SHIP by purchasing annual only coverage directly through UnitedHealthcare: